Gurbir Arora

 profile_pic.jpg

 A big part of my Ph.D. was about understanding black holes, especially their interior.
 We can’t peek inside a black hole, but Hawking radiation offers a saving grace: it encodes information about the interior.
-My work studies interior reconstruction—how to recover interior data from exterior observations albeit theoretically.
+My work studies interior reconstruction—how to recover interior data from exterior observations using a mix of analytical techniques and computer simulations.
 I built analytical tools and Python checks to verify when interior-reconstruction protocols work and how long reconstruction would take.
-Along the way, we found that the standard reconstruction protocol fails in certain spacetimes.
-My collaborators and I pointed this out in 2024, and we are finishing up work on a variant of the original Random Tensor Network that addresses the issue.
+Along the way, my collaborators and I found that the standard reconstruction protocol fails in certain spacetimes.
+We pointed this out in 2024, and we are finishing up work on a variant of the original Random Tensor Network that addresses the issue.

 During undergrad at IIT Bombay, I explored a mix of problems: searching for dark-matter signatures in dwarf spheroidal galaxies with Fermi-LAT data; forecasting thunderstorms via time-series analysis of KUMODeS II measurements; studying the entanglement structure of AKLT models; and numerically analyzing the ringdown of a black hole.
 That last project earned me an Undergraduate Research Award, and I wrote an accessible introduction for Resonance.